gatherworkshops/robotics/_courses/workshop/motion.md

-      ## Angle
+      ## Turning your robot

       There is no precise way of turning your robot, every turn is measured in seconds.

-      How would you turn it exactly in quarter?
+      How would you turn it exactly a quarter?

     notes: |